 When taking an insurance policy out on your property a number of factors come into play.
 Showing that you take security seriously will result in your premiums being decreased, saving you money along the way.

 6. Increase Safety of Your Staff

-If you have staff that work after hours, or a security team that patrol your property, having a highly illuminated area will reduce the chance of them being attacked or mugged.
+If you have staff that works after hours, or a security team that patrols your property, having a highly illuminated area will reduce the chance of them being attacked or mugged.
 If you own an industrial park that operates heavy machinery then inefficient lighting is a safety hazard and can result in injury or death.
 Don’t take that chance, call an experienced Clearwater electrician now.

 7. Reduce Energy Consumption

 We have already shown that LED’s require less wattage to produce optimum light.
 By using less power they are saving you money on your energy bill.

 LEDs are better for the environment for two reasons:

 LEDs can be recycled as they do not contain any hazardous materials like mercury (like the metal halide bulbs).

 LEDs use less energy, so their carbon footprint is less than that of their counterparts.

 9. Increase Property Value